butla/presentations/2023-03_developer_workflow_with_local_tests_using_docker-compose/slides_pl.md

 - trochę jak VM, ale nie do końca

 <!--
-Mam nadzieję, że wiecie już czym są kontenery, ale na wszelki wypadek dam minimalne wprowadzenie.
+Mam nadzieję, że wiecie już czym są kontenery, Docker i Docker-compose, ale na wszelki wypadek zrobię minimalne wprowadzenie.

 A short but more technical answer
 - A process or a group of processes running in a process namespace, with a separate user-space.